Latter-day Saint Migrations

 Moving Westward

 The first group of Mormon immigrants arrived in the Salt Lake Valley on July 22, 1847, after 111 days on the trail.
 They immediately began planting crops and establishing homes.
 Brigham Young came two days later and also started to make plans.
-In 1848, the Mexican Ameican War ended, and the Great Basin became a part of the United States.
+In 1848, the Mexican American War ended, and the Great Basin became a part of the United States.
 Once again, members of the LDS church found themselves on American soil.
 As members of the LDS church built settlements in Utah, their choices influenced the territory’s political, cultural, and economic make-up for years to come.

 Keep Exploring!